dgryski/go-perfbook/performance.md

     1. determine your performance goals and confirm you are not meeting them
     1. profile to identify the areas to improve.
 This can be CPU, heap allocations, or goroutine blocking.
-    1. benchmark to determine the speed up your solution will provide using the built-in benchmarking framework (<http://golang.org/pkg/testing/> and benchcmp).
+    1. benchmark to determine the speed up your solution will provide using the built-in benchmarking framework (<http://golang.org/pkg/testing/>)
     1. profile again afterwards to verify the issue is gone
     1. use <https://godoc.org/rsc.io/benchstat> or
-       <https://github.com/codahale/tinystat> to verify if a set of timings
+       <https://github.com/codahale/tinystat> to verify that a set of timings
        are 'sufficiently' different for an optimization to be worth the added code complexity.
     1. use <https://github.com/tsenart/vegeta> for load testing http services